“I joke that I went into the hospital age 47 and woke up 60, but it’s also kind of not funny.”

 Removal of your uterus and ovaries means loss of fertility.
 But where bye-bye baby is an obvious consequence, the lack of sexual desire may be harder to fathom for some women.
 And even if the desire is there, vaginal dryness results in the kind of discomfort that is simply disincentivizing.

 The earlier the onset of lower estrogen levels, the earlier the loss of bone sets in.
+On average, women lose up to 10 per cent of their bone mass in the first five years after menopause.
 The result can be a higher fracture rate long-term.
 Weight-bearing exercise — walking, dancing, yoga, lifting weights — slow mineral loss.

 One of the most prominent issues that can arise after surgical menopause is heart disease.
 Studies show that smoking and being overweight are two factors that strengthen the link between menopause before age 50 and a woman’s risk of cardiovascular disease.